 By Nancy Doniger

-Nancy Doniger worked as a journalist for three decades and was a founding editor of the nonprofit Easton Courier in partnership with the School of Communications, Media & the Arts at Sacred Heart University (SHU).
-She served two years as executive member and is now a contributing editing of the Easton Courier.
-She was a former managing editor of Hometown Publications and Hersam Acorn Newspapers covering Connecticut's Fairfield and New Haven counties.
-She was a correspondent for the Connecticut section of The New York Times from 1995 until the section was discontinued in 2006.
-Over the years she edited The Easton Courier, The Monroe Courier, The Bridgeport News and other community newspapers.
-She taught news editing as an adjunct professor at SHU and served as coordinator and member of the Community Assets Network for the Easton, Redding and Region 9 schools.
-She was a member of the Newtown Community Center Commission, member of the Society of Professional Journalists (SPJ), board member of the New England Newspaper and Press Association (NENPA), and past president and board member of the Barnard Club of Connecticut.
-She has won awards for her writing from SPJ and NENPA.
+Nancy N. Doniger worked as a journalist for three decades and is a founding editor of the nonprofit Easton Courier in partnership with the School of Communications, Media & the Arts at Sacred Heart University.
+She is a former managing editor at community newspaper groups Hometown Publications and Hersam Acorn Newspapers, and wrote for the Connecticut section of The New York Times as a correspondent.
+She has taught news editing and professional journalism production at SHU and is a former board member of the New England Newspaper and Press Association (NENPA), past president of the Barnard Club of Connecticut and member of the Society of Professional Journalists (SPJ).
+She has won numerous awards from SPJ and NENPA.